Skip to content

 A Unique Opportunity to Explore Global Citizenship

-Public schools provide meaningful and engaging experiences that foster personal, social and academic growth and prepare student for a bright future.
+Public schools provide meaningful and engaging experiences that foster personal, social and academic growth and prepare students for a bright future.
 Today, more than ever before, schools must also assist students to appreciate global citizenship and an internal perspective in our increasingly connected world.
 Cultural enrichment experiences help to develop "citizens of the world," and the Louis Riel School Division's Cultural Enrichment Program supports this goal.

 The Participants